Kerry Weste - President

 Katherine Hinton - Treasurer

-Katherine is a Chartered Accountant with over 20 years Finance experience who has a strong interest in human rights and social justice.
-Katherine is currently the Finance Manager at SNAICC - National Voice for our Children which represent the interests of Aboriginal and Torres Strait Islander children.
+Katherine is a Chartered Accountant with over 25 years Finance experience who has a strong interest in human rights and social justice.
+Katherine is currently the Head of Corporate Services & People at St Kilda Mums, a not for profit that collects and rehomes preloved nursery goods to support Victorian families in need.
+Prior to that, she was the Finance Manager at SNAICC - National Voice for our Children which represents the interests of Aboriginal and Torres Strait Islander children.

-Katherine has been a highly valued member of the ALHR Executive for four years and in her role as treasurer sits on the Executive Management Committee overseeing ALHR's governance and strategic direction.
+Katherine has been a highly valued member of the ALHR Executive for seven years and in her role as treasurer sits on the Executive Management Committee overseeing ALHR's governance and strategic direction.

 Contact